Showing Collections: 1 - 10 of 14

 Identifier: SHU 0003-008

 Overview James F. Mooney was the eighth president of Seton Hall College, from 1907-1922.
-The collection contains some correspondence and professional papers from that time as well as two personal items.
+The collection contains correspondence, a memorial card from Rev. Mooney's funeral, and a photograph of President Mooney.

 Identifier: SHU 0003-004

 Overview James H. Corrigan was the fourth president of Seton Hall College, from 1876-1888.
-The collection contains a note from Rev. Corrigan's time as president as well as one personal item.
+The collection contains correspondence, a photograph of Rev. James Corrigan, and a photograph scrapbook.

 Identifier: SHU 0003-007

 Overview John A. Stafford was the seventh president of Seton Hall College, from 1899-1906.
-The collection contains some professional letters from that time as well as a prayer book.
+The collection contains letters and lecture notes from his time teaching.

 Identifier: SHU 0003-006

 Overview Joseph Synott was the sixth president of Seton Hall College, from 1897-1899.
-The collection includes two items from his time as president.
+The collection includes working papers and a book, "Hermeneurica Biblica."

 Identifier: SHU 0003-009